GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 For any particular library dependency chain, the libraries involved need to coordinate the adoption of new major versions of any shared dependency that has breaking changes.
-This is necessary to enable consumers to easily use the latest version of all of the functionality together.
-This best practice doesn't apply to adoption of new major versions where the package was renamed, because the old and new packages can co-exist.
+This is necessary so that consumers can easily use the latest version of all of the functionality together.
+This best practice doesn't apply to the adoption of new major versions where the package was renamed, because the old and new packages can co-exist.

-As an example of what happens when this is not followed, imagine a partial adoption of a new major version of a leaf library.
+As an example of what happens when this is not followed, imagine the partial adoption of a new major version of a leaf library.
 Start with the following dependency chain (both gax-java and grpc-java depend on guava 20.0):